Disentangling Similarity and Relatedness in Topic Models: Method

 \subsubsection{Atlas Construction and Consistency Analysis}

-For each (model, corpus) pair, we run the topic model to generate $k$ = 20 topics and retain the top 10 words from each run.
-To obtain robust estimates, each model is run 10 times on each corpus with different random seeds, yielding a substantial number of independent topic sets across the atlas.
+For each (model, corpus) pair, we run the topic model with $k = 20$ topics and retain the top 10 words per topic, repeating 10 times with different random seeds.
+This yields up to 90 independent topic sets per model across the atlas (nine corpora $\times$ ten runs).

-For each topic produced in a given run, we compute the pairwise similarity and relatedness scores over the top five words using the trained scorer and average these to obtain a single 2D metric per topic.
-This procedure results in, for each model, up to 60 scored topic sets (six corpora times ten runs), providing sufficient data for reliable statistical analysis.
-To summarize a model's position along the similarity--relatedness spectrum, we define the \textit{shifted normalized gap} as follows: similarity and relatedness scores are first normalized to $[0,1]$ within each corpus, and the gap (relatedness minus similarity) is then shifted so that the random-word baseline sits at zero.
-Positive values indicate a relatedness-leaning profile relative to random, while negative values indicate a similarity-leaning profile.
+We then score each topic with the trained scorer: for its top 10 words, we compute the similarity and relatedness of all $\binom{10}{2} = 45$ word pairs and take the unweighted mean, giving one 2D score per topic.
+Aggregating upward yields two summary levels: for each (model, corpus) cell, the mean over its 20 topics $\times$ 10 runs together with the within-cell variance across topics and runs; and for each model overall, the mean across the nine corpora together with the cross-corpus variance.

+To summarize a model's position along the similarity--relatedness spectrum, we define the \textit{shifted normalized gap}.
+Within each corpus $c$, we pool the raw similarity and relatedness scores of all topics from all non-random models and runs, and $z$-score standardize each axis using their mean and standard deviation; normalization is thus corpus-internal and model-agnostic.
+For a topic $t$ in corpus $c$, let $\tilde{s}_{t,c}$ and $\tilde{r}_{t,c}$ denote its per-corpus $z$-standardized similarity and relatedness, and let $\bar{g}^{\text{rand}}_c$ be the mean of $\tilde{s}_{t,c} - \tilde{r}_{t,c}$ over random-word topics (sampled uniformly from the corpus's own vocabulary) in $c$.
+The shifted normalized gap is then

-To verify that each model's similarity--relatedness profile is consistent across corpora, we compute Kendall's coefficient of concordance $W$~\cite{kendall1948rank} over the model rankings from all six corpora.
+so that the random-word baseline sits at zero.
+Positive values indicate a similarity-leaning profile relative to random; negative values, a relatedness-leaning one.
+To test whether this profile is stable across corpora, we compute Kendall's coefficient of concordance $W$~\citep{kendall1948rank} over the per-corpus model rankings.

-However, not all entries in the full model--corpus matrix could be obtained in practice.
-Several (model, corpus) pairs suffered from topic collapse or prohibitive running times, necessitating exclusion.
-A full list is provided in Table~\ref{tab:omitted_models} (Appendix~\ref{app:omitted}).
-Despite these exclusions, a total of 886 (model, corpus) runs were successfully completed, providing a sufficiently comprehensive basis for the subsequent analysis.
+Not all (model, corpus) cells could be obtained in practice: a small number suffered from topic collapse or prohibitive running times and were excluded (full list in Table~\ref{tab:omitted_models}, Appendix~\ref{app:omitted}).
+Despite these exclusions, 1{,}567 individual runs were successfully completed across the atlas, with per-corpus counts ranging from 158 to 180.